-Computer crime is an umbrella under which a vast range of categories of crime can sit.
+Computer crime is an umbrella under which a vast range of criminal offences can sit.
 These can be classified within two distinct groups however:

 1. Offences in which the computer or network is the target of the activity.
 This may involve hacking or the use of virus or malware software.
-Computer security is increasingly hitting the headlines, with high-profile hackings taking place more regularly and on a greater scale than ever before.
-Penalties for offences like this can now be severe, in some cases attracting up to 10 years imprisonment.
+Computer security is increasingly hitting the headlines, with high-profile cyber attacks taking place more regularly and on a greater scale than ever before.
+Penalties for offences of hacking can now be severe, in some cases attracting up to 10 years imprisonment.
 One such example is the offence of committing an unauthorised act with intent to impair, under section 3 of the Computer Misuse Act 1990 (as amended by section 36 of the Police and Justice Act 2006 and Schedule 15 of the Serious Crime Act 2007).

 At Corker Binning, the majority of our lawyers’ work has a cyber element to it.
-We are therefore experienced in understanding both the limitations of computer evidence and the ever advancing boundaries of it, ensuring that you are properly advised as to the implications of the cyber issues in your case.
+We therefore possess the necessary experience to understand both the limitations of computer evidence and the ever advancing boundaries of it, ensuring that you are properly advised as to the implications of the cyber issues in your case.